Support Paddler Instructions

 As you get closer to the finish line, steer off to either side to allow swimmers clear access to entering the finish line chute.

-If the swim is cancelled due to sudden bad weather, please assist the swimmers.
+If the swim is cancelled because of sudden bad weather, please assist the swimmers.
 Where possible, direct all swimmers to return to the start if it is close enough, otherwise assist them as they wait for powerboats to come return them to the start.